danielclough/rust-puzzles/README.md

-# rust-puzzles
+# Rust Quizzes

-My implementation of Hacker Rank puzzles in rust.
+My implementation of Hacker Rank challanges in rust.

 ## Motivation
 After reading the first half of [The Rust Programing Language (w/ quizzes by brown.edu)](https://rust-book.cs.brown.edu/) and doing about half of [Rustlings](https://github.com/rust-lang/rustlings/) I don't know all the language features, but I know enough to practice the bare bone basics.